helton/hbox/README.md

 - **Robust Configuration Options**: hbox enables high customization through configuration files.
 You can define package aliases and setup automatic volume mounts via `config.json`.
 - **Support for Pipes**: hbox supports the use of pipes in `hbox run`, which allows you to chain commands efficiently.
 - **Convenient Shims**: hbox creates `shims` (alias shortcuts) for all installed packages, simplifying command entry from `hbox run <package alias> <commands>` to `<package alias> <commands>`.
+- **Accessible Internal Binaries**: hbox has the ability to provide direct access to internal binaries within images.
+Users can override the default entrypoint, meaning essential tools and utilities within containers can be accessed directly.
+This feature further expands the capabilities of hbox `shims`, making it even more convenient to launch and utilize container tools.

 ## Commands